pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

 ## <a id="troubleshooting-issues"></a> Troubleshooting issues

-### <a id="source-scan-missing"></a> Source Scan Missing in Supply Chain
+### <a id="source-scan-missing"></a> Source scan missing in supply chain

-The source scan step was made opt-in in Tanzu Application Platform 1.6 to better support languages that resolve dependencies at build time.
-See [here](scan-types.hbs.md#source-scan) for more information and how to opt-in to source scanning in the out-of-the-box test and scan supply chain.
+The source scan step is opt-in in Tanzu Application Platform 1.6 to better support languages that resolve dependencies at build time.
+For information and how to opt-in to source scanning in the out-of-the-box test and scan supply chain, see [Scan Types for Supply Chain Security Tools - Scan](scan-types.hbs.md#source-scan).

 ### <a id="troubleshoot-grype-airgap"></a> Troubleshooting Grype in air gap Environments